ansys/grantami-bomanalytics/doc/source/api/index.rst

 API Reference
 =============

-The Bom Analytics API is split into three key sections, as shown below.
+The BoM Analytics API is split into three key sections, as shown below.
 The :ref:`ref_bom_analytics_connection` section describes how to connect to Granta MI, and, if required, configure any schema customizations in the API client.
 It also explains how to run queries.